Are you spending a lot of time manually adjusting the cost per clicks in your campaigns?

 8. Target Search Page Location

-Target Search Page Location is a bid strategy with the goal to either show your ad on the top of the page or on the first page of the search results.
+Target Search Page Location is a bid strategy with the goal of either show your ad on the top of the page or on the first page of the search results.

 To get your ads in those positions Google automatically lowers or raises your bids.